Skip to main content

 Configuration not appearing

-• Windows: Verify the scripts are running in 64-bit PowerShell context
+• Windows: Verify the script is running in 64-bit PowerShell with administrator / SYSTEM privileges

 • macOS: Check that the preference domain matches exactly (com.google.Chrome, com.microsoft.Edge, or org.mozilla.firefox)